 The village was founded by the Etruscans over 2,500 years ago.
 It is also the birthplace of Saint Bonaventure, whose childhood home has since fallen off the edge of the cliff – thanks, erosion!

-Due to its recent revival as a tourist destination, the mayor of Civita di Bagnoregio implemented a small entrance fee to visit the dying city.
-Not only did this increase its publicity and appearance on the tourist radar, but it also allowed the 12 human permanent residents to forgo communal taxes.
+The fact that there’s a fee to pay to access Civita di Bagnoregio increases its publicity and appearance on the tourist radar, but it also allowed the 12 human permanent residents to forgo communal taxes.
 Hopefully the associated fees will contribute to the rebuilding and restructuring of this beautiful village, so that people can continue to take in its beauty.

 In January 2020, CNN noted that the town had more feline residents than humans – cat lovers take note!